-Factbox: List of key Oscar nominations
+FACTBOX: List of key Oscar nominations

-LOS ANGELES The Academy of Motion Picture Arts and Sciences on Sunday hands out the Oscars -- the highest honors in the movie industry.
+LOS ANGELES The Academy of Motion Picture Arts and Sciences announced nominations on Tuesday for the 84th Academy Awards.
+Winners will be revealed in Hollywood on February 26.

-Following is a list of nominees in leading categories for the 84th annual Academy Awards.

 BEST PICTURE